I love your posts — I find them beautifully written, evocative, and heartfelt. I look forward to each one. — Amy L.

 I’m married to Nora.
 We’re baby boomers.
 We adopted Nick from birth and he’s our only child.
 The three of us will be anonymous here.
 (Wolf Pascoe is a pen name.
 Nora and Nick are pseudonyms.)
 This is why.

-Every fortnight, a new post with a story.
+Every so often, a new post with a story.
 I like telling stories because they’re what connect us.
 (When the bond between heaven and earth is broken, the Baal Shem said, only a story can mend it.)
 The user-friendly Archives list every post title, organized by month and category.

 I’m a physician, poet, and playwright living in California.
 Sometimes I write about my specialty, anesthesia (also under the name of Wolf Pascoe, to ensure patient anonymity).
 My plays and poems have been produced/published under my real name.